Working with actions

 Danger

-Be cautious when pasting code from external sources into custom actions.
-Actions can execute any JavaScript you add, which may introduce security vulnerabilities if the source is not trusted.
+Be cautious when pasting code snippets from external sources into custom actions.
+Custom code can execute any JavaScript you add, which may introduce security vulnerabilities if you do not trust the source.

 Edit article